void-linux/void-docs/src/installation/guides/arm-devices/index.md

 real time clocks (RTCs), which means they won't keep track of time once powered off.
 This issue can present itself as HTTPS errors when browsing the Web or using the package manager.
 It is possible to set the time manually using the [date(1)](https://man.voidlinux.org/date.1) utility.
-In order to fix this issue for subsequent boots, install and enable [an NTP client](../../../config/date-time.md#ntp).
+Chrony is configured by default, but it's possible to install and enable [aother NTP client](../../../config/date-time.md#ntp).
 Furthermore, it is possible to install the `fake-hwclock` package, which provides the `fake-hwclock` service.
 [fake-hwclock(8)](https://man.voidlinux.org/fake-hwclock.8) periodically stores